Rhytidectomy in Austin, TX

-To perform a facelift surgery, Dr. Fisher begins by making short incisions in your hairline, behind your ears, and hidden inside the ear.
+To perform a facelift surgery, it begins by making short incisions in your hairline, behind your ears, and hidden inside the ear.
 Through these openings, she lifts and restores a youthful tautness to the deep muscles of the face and removes excess skin to subtly tighten what is there.
 Keeping the incision predominately inside the front of the ear results in little to no visible scar.
 The goal of any facelift procedure is to make you look younger, more rested, and completely natural.

 Download Our Cosmetic Surgery Post-Operative Care Guides

 We've compiled detailed post-operative care instructions to best equip our cosmetic surgery patients throughout their recovery process.
 To ensure the best and safest recovery, your plan encompasses appropriate prescriptions and clear directions towards maintaining your comfort to get you back to normal life and activity as soon as possible.
 Individual patients respond uniquely, and the type of procedure may differ, but these basic guidelines will help you along your journey.Download Post-Operative Care Guides